adonisjs/v6-docs/content/docs/digging_deeper/inertia.md

 See the `home` passed to the `inertia.render` method?
 This should be the path to the component file relative to the `resources/pages` directory.
 That means, here we are rendering the `resources/pages/home.(vue,tsx)` file.

-You frontend component will receive the `user` as props :
+You frontend component will receive the `user` object as a prop :

 :::codegroup